markqvist/Reticulum/docs/source/gettingstartedfast.rst

 ********************
 Getting Started Fast
 ********************
 What do we want to do?
 Something!
-When do want to do it?
+When do we want to do it?
 Right now!
+Let's go.

 The best way to get started with the Reticulum Network Stack depends on what you want to do.
 This guide will outline sensible starting paths for different